 Most technical people know that protocols like telnet and ftp are connection oriented, and that connection stays up until it is terminated by the client (via user command) or server (timeout).
 Most people do not know that http (the protocol to support www and/or web) is connectionless.
 Yep, you read that correctly; Before Y2K, a browser opened a connection to a web server, retrieved a page of data then closed the connection.
 If there were multiple pictures on the page, a separate open-close transaction was necessary for each one.

 caveat: what I am describing here is HTTP/1.0 which still works that way.
 A second newer protocol called HTTP/1.1 was added in 1999.
 The keep-alive feature of this protocol keeps the TCP/IP connection open for a short time (programmable by the server) while the client makes multiple requests of the server.

-The IETF improved upon SSL 3.0 and might have called their new protocol SSL 3.1 or SSL 4.0 but, since they did not want people to continue to use the old libraries or even accidentally link against them, they named their new protocol TLS 1.0 (Transport Layer Security).
-They also modified the calling structure to prevent accidental linking.
-Security improvements continued with TLS 1.1 which morphed into TLS 1.2Conclusions
+The IETF improved upon SSLv3.0 and might have called their new protocol SSLv3.1 or SSLv4.0 but, since they did not want people to continue to use the old libraries or even accidentally link against them, they named their new protocol TLSv1.0 (Transport Layer Security).
+They also modified the calling structure to prevent accidental linking to old libraries.
+Security improvements continued with TLSv1.1 which morphed into TLSv1.2Conclusions

-Not only has security allowed consumers to securely purchase goods from the sites like Amazon an eBay using credit cards and PayPal, it has allowed many companies to put their corporate records into computers located in the cloud.
+Not only has security allowed consumers to securely purchase goods from online sites using credit cards and/or PayPal, it has allowed many companies to put their corporate records into computers located in the cloud.
 One neat feature of cloud computers is their ability to automatically backup data to other cloud computers located around the world.
 Companies would only do this if it was secure.

 Almost anyone alive today will recognize that Oracle has been very successful in getting their flagship database product connected to communications networks, including the internet.
 The following timeline may shed some light on Oracle's view of these phrases.